 Enjoy all kinds of food groups at your celebration.
 Include fresh fruit at the dessert table and share healthier options during your holiday meal.
-Fill up on healthy foods, like veggies, fruit and whole grains, before going to holiday parties.
-This will help you be less tempted to fill up on only desserts.
+Fill up on healthy foods, like veggies, fruit and whole grains before going to a holiday party.
+This will help you avoid the temptation to fill up on desserts.
 Instead of grabbing a cookie each time you walk by the dessert table, limit yourself to one or two.

 Make exercise part of your holiday tradition

-Whether it’s going to a fitness class or having fun taking a walk with family and friends, make exercising part of your celebration.
-Engaging your family and friends in your physical activities will help you stay focused on your goals.
-At holiday parties, laugh, mingle and play games.
+Whether it’s going to a fitness class or taking a walk with family and friends, try making exercise a part of your celebration.
+Engaging your family and friends in your physical activities will help you stay focused on your goals and make them more enjoyable.
+At holiday parties, mingle, laugh and play games.
 Focus on the fun instead of sampling all the different treats.

 “Over the holidays, my family always goes for a walk as part of the day’s festivities,” said Marion.
 “Even if it’s cold outside, we just bundle up.”

-Eating healthy can be harder around the holidays because of all the sweet choices.
-A lot of the food that is brought to holiday parties is high in calories, fat and sugar.
+Eating healthy can be really difficult around the holidays, thanks to all the tempting options.
+A lot of the food at holiday parties is high in calories, fat and sugar.
 If you can’t avoid the treats, try baking them with healthy substitutes.
 Unsweetened applesauce or mashed bananas can be used instead of butter.
-Try reducing the amount of sugar the recipe calls for and use spices such as cinnamon, allspice or nutmeg for flavor.
-There are a lot of recipes that allow you to make the food you love in a healthier way.
+Try reducing the amount of sugar in a recipe by using spices like cinnamon, allspice or nutmeg for flavor.
+There are many recipes that allow you to make the food you love in a healthier way.